taligentx/dscKeybusInterface/README.md

   This section also sets the delay in reporting AC power failure to 30 minutes by default and can be set to 000 for no delay.

 ## Notes
+* Memory usage can be reduced by lowering the number of partitions and zones specified in `src/dscKeybusInterface.h`.
+By default, Arduino monitors up to 4 partitions/32 zones and esp8266 monitors up to 8 partitions/64 zones.
 * Support for the esp32 and other platforms depends on adjusting the code to use their platform-specific timers.
 In addition to hardware interrupts to capture the DSC clock, this library uses platform-specific timer interrupts to capture the DSC data line in a non-blocking way 250us after the clock changes (without using `delayMicroseconds()`).
 This is necessary because the clock and data are asynchronous - I observed keypad data delayed up to 160us after the clock falls.

 ## References